learn-co-curriculum/phase-1-filtering-arrays/README.md

 looking for elements in an array that meet a certain condition and returning a new array containing those elements.
-Or if we see that `map()` (which we'll learn about next) is being called, we immediately know that the code is modifying the elements in an array and returning an array containing the modifed values.
+Or if we see that `map()` (which we'll learn about next) is being called, we immediately know that the code is modifying the elements in an array and returning an array containing the modified values.
 This makes our code easier to read and understand than if we use a generic looping construct.

 ## Resources